kantsche/ComfyUI-MixMod/README.md

 ComfyUI-MixMod provides a powerful way to combine multiple models during stable diffusion sampling.
 This extension introduces two primary mixing modes:

 - **Team Mode**: Combines multiple models by weighted averaging of their predictions and applying their respective guidance scales.
+- If the models disagree on tags and prompts it will get bad, you have to prompt so both model are roughly on one page.
 - **2Model FFT Mode**: (EXPERIMENTAL) Splits the frequency domain between two models, using one model for low frequencies and another for high frequencies.

 ## Features